strang3nt/MeMoCo_assignments/assignment_2/report/report.md

 - University of Padua
 date: 17 February, 2023
 abstract: |
-  The goal of this assignment is to solve the Traveling Salesperson Problem (TSP) via either an exact approach or an heuristic, and to compare its performance with a Mixed Integer Linear Programming implementation.
+  The goal of this assignment is to solve a drilling problem using the Traveling Salesperson Problem (TSP) via either an exact approach or an heuristic, and to compare its performance against an implementation of a Mixed Integer Linear Programming model for TSP.
 geometry: margin=1in
 lang: en-GB
 bibliography: references.bibtex